 Where shingle beaches meet tidal creeks, and forest trails wind through salt-scented landscapes of wild beauty.

 The Suffolk Coast & Heaths National Landscape is one of England’s most peaceful and ecologically rich walking regions — perfect for self-guided walking holidays and outdoor adventures.
-Stretching from Lowestoft in the north to the Stour Estuary in the south, it brings together wide beaches, saltmarshes, low cliffs, ancient woodland, and windswept heathland — all connected by a growing network of routes including the Suffolk Coast Path and Sandlings Walk, which link coastal gems like Southwold, Aldeburgh, and Orford.
+Stretching from Lowestoft in the north to the Stour Estuary in the south, it brings together wide beaches, saltmarshes, low cliffs, ancient woodland, and windswept heathland.

-Close to coastal towns and villages, the coast is framed by big skies and shingle shores, while inland routes explore pine forests and river valleys.
-Walks here are gentle and immersive, shaped by the rhythms of nature and a long rural history.
-You might hear bitterns in the reedbeds, glimpse deer in the trees, or pass creeks where fishing boats still sway on the tide.
+Close to coastal towns and villages, the landscape is framed by big skies and shingle shores, while inland paths explore pinewoods and heaths alive with birds and deer.
+You might hear bitterns in the reedbeds at Minsmere, glimpse seals basking on the beaches, or pass estuary creeks where fishing boats still sway on the tide.

 Suffolk Coast Path

-A 60-mile trail tracing the Suffolk shoreline from Felixstowe to Lowestoft, passing through classic coastal towns and villages with changing views across beaches, cliffs, and marshland.
+A 60-mile trail tracing the shoreline from Felixstowe to Lowestoft, passing through coastal towns and villages with views across beaches, cliffs, and marshland.

 Sandlings Walk

-Running from the Ipswich area to Southwold, this inland route crosses ancient heaths and conifer woods, rich in nature and history.
+Running inland from Ipswich to Southwold, this route crosses ancient heaths and conifer woods, rich in wildlife and history.

 Stour and Orwell Walk